 Unfortunately, nematodes are very difficult to get rid of.
 Try using an insecticide and see if it helps.

 If the infestation is still in its early stages, this may be enough to save your fern from a foliar nematode infestation.

-Alternatively, try treating your fern and subsequently transplanting it to a new location, while getting rid of as much of the soil around its roots as you can without damaging the plant.
+Alternatively, treat your fern and transplant it to a new location while getting rid of as much of the soil around its roots as you can without damaging the plant.

 While many outdoor fern varieties are hardy enough to remain outdoors all winter, some ferns will suffer if they remain outdoors in temperatures that are too cold.